WtfJoke/ordered-chaos-monkey-operator/README.md

 `kubectl apply -f somepod/somepod.yml`

-Note: The name of the pod starts with "tokill".

-Then create the chaos pod using:
+Create the chaos pod (which should kill the pod of `somepod.yml`) using:

 `kubectl apply -f deploy/crds/chaos_v1alpha1_chaospod_cr.yaml`

-Note: The prefixToKill is "toKilL".

 Inspect chaospod:
 `kubectl describe chaospod`
-You will see in Status/Nodes a list of killed notes (in our case "tokilltwocontainerspod") Somepod will not be running anymore.
+You will see in Status/Killedpodnames a list of killed pod names (in our case "tokilltwocontainerspod").

+Pod tokilltwocontainerspod shouldnt be running anymore as well.